himmng/EmuPBk/README.rst

 Powerspectrum and Bispectrum given the 3 EoR parameters (ζ, Rmfp, Mhmin) - The ionizing efficiency, Mean free path of ionizing photons (The size of the ionized region) & Minimum halo mass of the ionized region.
 We used a C-based semi-numarical code `ReionYuga <https://github.com/rajeshmondal18/ReionYuga>`_ to build the data-sets for training and testing our ANNs.
+The documentation of the project can be found here `ReadtheDocs <https://emupbk.readthedocs.io/en/latest/>`_.

 ANN emulation of EoR simulations
 ---------------------------------